timmyli25/rst/test.rst

         |--split_burg_10p/
         |    |-- 2015-01-01_2018-12-31* (multiple. perturbed and non-perturbed)

+|

 **6.2: Rerunning cynet for new prediction csvs.**
+    |

     Everything is in place to rerun cynet for the new csvs.
 We now work in the **perturbed_payload2015_2017/** directory.
 The last thing we need to change is one setting in our configuration yaml file.
+Here is the previous configuration yaml but with one setting changed.

+    |
+    |

     .. code-block:: yaml